-- a) The incumbent will be responsible for designing and delivering training initiatives relating to Indigenous ways of knowing and being (e.g., Indigenous pedagogy, allyship, inclusive teaching practices, etc.).
+- a) The incumbent will be responsible for designing and delivering training initiatives relating to various topics that impact contemporary teaching practices (e.g.., action learning, authentic assessments, constructive alignment, inclusive teaching, intercultural learning, group dynamics, etc.).
 These topics may unearth underlying tensions between participants that have the potential to distract the overall goal of the training.
 The incumbent will have to mediate any potential conflict by navigating difficult conversations in order to promote a safe learning environment for all participants. - b) The incumbent will be responsible for promoting academic excellence at the college by using evidence-based practices and academic policies to guide discussions pertaining to teaching/learning.
-Recommendations based in educational research, Indigenous methodologies, and policy might conflict with individual teaching practices of specific faculty.
-The incumbent will be required to mediate potential conflicts by providing Faculty with the appropriate support and evidence to properly reflect on their teaching practice. - c) The incumbent will be responsible for leading various projects that may require resources from other departments or academic schools (e.g., Indigenous Services, PPDR, Student Wellness & Accessibility, etc.).
+Recommendations based in educational research and policy might conflict with individual teaching practices of specific faculty.
+The incumbent will be required to mediate potential conflicts by providing Faculty with the appropriate support and evidence to align their teaching practice to existing student learning expectations supported by college policies. - c) The incumbent will be responsible for leading various projects that may require resources from other departments or academic schools (e.g., ITS, offloaded Faculty, SME, etc.).
 The incumbent will be required to establish clear guidelines on the resource allocation for each team member and respect the limitations of this agreement.
 Conflict may arise if a team member is working above the original allocated agreement so the incumbent will need to mediate this conflict by engaging with the team member's immediate supervisor.